go-zoo/bone/README.md

 - gorilla/mux : 			       1158 ns/op
 - gorilla/pat : 			       1313 ns/op

-[ These test are just for fun, all these router are great and really efficiant. ]
+[ These test are just for fun, all these router are great and really efficient. ]

 ## Example